Abdul Hakeem Khan

-Abdul Hakeem Khan was a former governor of the Khyber Pakhtunkhwa province of Pakistan and former Chief Justice of Peshawar High Court.
+Abdul Hakeem Khan Swati was a former governor of the Khyber Pakhtunkhwa province of Pakistan and former Chief Justice of Peshawar High Court.
 He belongs to Swati tribe of Baffa, the largest Union Council of Mansehra District.
 He was appointed the Governor of North-West Frontier Province (now Khyber Pakhtunkhwa) when General Muhammad Zia-ul-Haq imposed Martial Law on 5 July 1977 and appointed all provincial Chief justices as governors of respective provinces.
 Khan died on 4 January 2007, aged 90.
+He belonged to Lughmani family of the Sarkheli subsection of Swati tribe.